darshanbhatta/HumanBenchmarkBot/README.md

 # Human Benchmark Bot

-> A bot for humanbenchmark.com that can play all the games works best on 1920 by 1080 screens.
-To use, simply run the python script to the corresponding game name
+> A bot for humanbenchmark.com that can play all the games works best on 1920 by 1080 screens with bookmarks turned off.
+To use, simply run the python script to the corresponding game name.

 ## Features